 A new municipal water supply system was put in place in the early 1990s, and all wells were sealed as homeowners affected by the advisories were connected to the new system.
 Sampling later that decade found no increase in the wells, and the plume appeared stable.
 By 2000, the site was removed from the list.

 Last May, however, MDH testing conducted TCE testing and found several wells now exceed the recommended levels.
-In response, the MPCA wants to put the site back on the list in order to further investigate the water contamination, monitor current residences and ensure citizens have a safe drinking supply available in the long-term.
+In response, the MPCA wants to put the site back on the list in order to further investigate the water contamination, monitor current residences and ensure citizens have a safe drinking supply available for the long-term.

 A 17-acre site located about 4 miles south of Dundas, Minn., that was originally a gravel pit has been recommended due to unrestricted waste disposal that took place between 1964 and the mid-1970s.